ASD-Blueprint/desktop.gov.au/blueprint/abac/conditional-access-policies.md

   * Session
     * Use app enforced restrictions: `N/A`
     * Use Conditional Access App Control: `False`
-    * Sign-in frequency" `False`
+    * Sign-in frequency: `False`
     * Persistent browser session: `False`
 * Enable policy: `On`

-## Allowed countries
+## Block - Allowed countries

-The global policy blocks all connections from countries not in the allowed countries whitelist.
+The global policy blocks all connections from countries not in the allowed countries allow list.

 * Name: `BLOCK – Countries Not Allowed`
 * Assignments